Extremal Peisert-type graphs without the strict-EKR property: Preliminaries

-The set $Q^+$ of zeroes of $Q$ is called the \emph{hyperbolic quadric}.
+The set $Q^+$ of zeroes of $Q$ is called a non-degenerate \emph{hyperbolic quadric}.
 Note $e$ is known to be the maximal dimension of a subspace in $Q^+$.
-A \emph{generator} of $Q^+$ is a subspace of maximal dimension $e$ in $Q^+$.
+A \emph{generator} of $Q^+$ is a maximal totally isotropic subspace in $Q^+$.

 Denote by $VO^+(2e,r)$ the graph on $V$ with two vectors $x,y$ being adjacent if and only if $Q(x-y) = 0$.
 The graph $VO^+(2e,r)$ is known as an \emph{affine polar graph} (see \cite{B1, BV22}).

 \begin{lemma} There is a one-to-one correspondence between generators of $Q^+$ and maximal cliques in $VO^+(2e,r)$ containing the vector $0$. \end{lemma}